swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 Graceful shutdown is a concept from service lifecycle which aims to be an alternative to task cancellation that is not as forceful.
-Graceful shutdown rather let's the various services opt-in to supporting it.
+Graceful shutdown rather lets the various services opt-in to supporting it.
 A common example of when you might want to use graceful shutdown is in containerized enviroments such as Docker or Kubernetes.
-In those environments, `SIGTERM` is commonly used to indicate to the application that it should shutdown in before a `SIGKILL` is send.
+In those environments, `SIGTERM` is commonly used to indicate to the application that it should shut down before a `SIGKILL` is sent.

 The ``ServiceGroup`` can be setup to listen to `SIGTERM` and trigger a graceful shutdown on all its orchestrated services.
 It will then gracefully shut down